Successful apps are ones that are able to capitalize on things that we all innately desire or can’t stop doing.

 The list goes on and on.
 People come for the routine, and stay for the speculative or engaging activity.
 There are millions of actions that form part of users’ daily routines.
 If you are building an app, take a look at something that people do every single day and carefully weave your gamified application or experience into the very fabric of their daily lives.

-You don’t have to build the hook and the anchor, you can attach your anchor to someone else’s hook.
+You don’t have to build the hook and the anchor, you can attach your hook to someone else’s anchor.